learn-co-curriculum/phase-3-orms-mapping-database-records-to-ruby-objects/README.md

 We don't store Ruby objects in the database, and we don't get Ruby objects back from the database.
-We store raw data describing a given Ruby object in a table row, and, when we want to reconstruct a Ruby object from the stored data, we select that same row in the table.
+We store raw data describing a given Ruby object in a table row, and when we want to reconstruct a Ruby object from the stored data, we select that same row in the table.

 When we query the database, it is up to us to write the code that takes that